-Some might think that the chances of getting a mortgage if you are self-employed or a contractor, at the current time, are slim but that’s not necessarily the case.
+Some might think that the chances of getting a mortgage if you are self-employed or a contractor are slim but that’s not necessarily the case.
 Many lenders, including many of the well-known ones, have a real appetite to help the self-employed, but, as Embrace Financial Services highlight, it’s all about being open and transparent with the information you provide and answering the questions the lenders may ask, for example:

 What is your self-employed status?